 In this article, we will discuss how eCheck payment processing works, how merchants benefit from accepting payment by eCheck, and the best services you can use for your business.
 We will also cover the issues with eChecks you need to be aware of.

 Processing an electronic check may be more affordable than other forms of payment processing.
-Many of the risks of fraudulent or bounced checks can be overcome with the use of eCheck (electronic check) processing and verification services.
+You can overcome many of the risks of fraudulent or bounced checks with the use of eCheck (electronic check) processing and verification services.

 Processing Checks & Electronic Checks